xmagickit/Madness_Simulation/DEVLOG.md

 ## 2024-11-22

-* rewrote the teams scraper
-* rewrote the game scraper
-* the new rewrite meant that I could remove the schedule scraper
-* added a utils script to house some of the common functions
-  * namely, the wrappers around tryCatch, since they're generally useful
-* re-scraped the data --- way faster dawg
-  * As in, took under an hour rather than 2 days
+*BIG* updates this week (as in, I think the data portion of this project can be called mostly done?
+I need to do some data quality checks, but I've got the data in hand).
+I deleted all the existing data that I scraped in the previous week and rewrote the scraper(s) to fix the problems noted below.
+Because the game scrape is now pulling from each team's schedule page, the schedule scraper is no longer needed.
+The scrapers a written around a new wrapper around `tryCatch()`, `retry_catch()` (which works with arbitrary expressions, not just webscraping).
+This (& a few other functions) sit in a utils.R script.
+The net result of all this rewriting is that **scraping the data is *way* faster**.
+As in, the game scrape took under an hour rather than two days.

+The next step is to perform some last data quality checks to iron out edge cases & wrinkles, then I can (finally) get going on the modeling.
+Realistically, I won't get to modeling until the week after next, since my family is coming to visit for Thanksgiving next week.

 ## 2024-11-15